Selling Your Company

 - The valuation process follows professional organization’s standards, ethical practices, and a deliberate process that checks each step before moving to the next.
 This limits self-confirming investigation and unconscious bias.

-- The valuation professional standards, definitions and calculation approaches used match your company characteristics and purpose.
-Explained why what most call a “valuation” does not follow professional standards, leaves out vital steps, and misapplies methods.
-Ask about the 18/65 variables; and, why many valuation opinions are not the report preparer’s.
+- The valuation professional standards, definitions and calculation approaches used match your company characteristics and report's purpose.
+They explain why what most call a “valuation” does not follow professional standards, leaves out vital steps and misapplies methods, and the 18/65 variables; and, why many valuation opinions are someone else’s, and not the report preparer’s.

 - The valuation considers all valuations approaches, and explains the selection and rejection of appraisal methods.
 Value adjustments (ownership percentages, discounts, premiums, and others) are completed only when the previous steps have addressed the appropriate facts.

 - Comparative financial and value data come from reliable peer business sources.
-Public company data is not used unless you are a publicly traded company.
+Public company data is not used unless you are valuing a publicly traded company.

 - The financial analysis procedures give high probability input for calculations.
 The reasons for the confidence in the conclusion are listed, the in-depth analysis is referenced, and the report covers the risk and value drivers.
 Ask about what can make a report superficial, misleading, and fall short of your needs.
 An improper degree of ‘due diligence’ tops the mistake list.

-- The valuation preparer personally signs, seals, and certifies the report.
+- The valuation preparer personally signs, uses an authentication seal, and certifies the use of the report.
 The work was completed in a timely manner and as agreed.
 After reading the report, the “conclusion of value” and reasoning makes good business sense.

 While these rules are obvious, I have found at least one rule violation in every report reviewed for clients.